majuss/easybox904/README.md

 ```
 This creates the directory `squashfs-root`. cd into it with `cd squashfs-root`.

 Then delete the dropbear init-service with: `rm etc/init.d/dropbear`.
-And run `nano` on `etc/init.d/dropbear` now copy everything from: and paste it into nano. ctrl + x to save and exit.
+And run `nano` on `etc/init.d/dropbear` now copy everything from: this [dropbear-file](https://raw.githubusercontent.com/majuss/easybox904/master/dropbear.txt) and paste it into nano. ctrl + x to save and exit and continue with the following commands.
 ```bash
 cd ..
 mksquashfs  squashfs-root  second.part.new  -comp lzma  -b 131072  -no-xattrs  -all-root